bite-your-idols/script.pigdrive/README.md

 ## Installation:
 - Download addon from [releases page](https://github.com/bite-your-idols/script.pigdrive/releases), copy to your Raspberry Pi 2/3 running Kodi.
 Go to addons and install from zip.

-- Go to addon settings and select "Drive installation".
-You need to complete this first step using ssh in order to allow Gdrive to access your account.
+- Go to addon settings, write path to Drive folder you want to sync (root by default), the folder you want to sync in your pi and then select "Drive installation".
+You will need to complete this installation step using ssh in order to allow Gdrive to access your account.
+You must exec this command:

+> sh /storage/.kodi/addons/script.pigdrive/bin/pigdrive.sh setup